krakend/krakend-documentation/throttling/circuit-breaker.md

 |-----|
 | ![Krakend logo](/images/documentation/circuit-breaker-states.png) |

-- State is in `CLOSED` test, everything is normal
+- `CLOSED`: In the initial state, the system is healthy and sending connections to the backend.
-- The maximum consecutive allowed errors (`maxErrors`) is reached, the system changes to `OPEN`.
-No more connections to backend sent
-- System stays in `OPEN` state for N seconds (`timeout`)
+- `OPEN`: When a consecutive number of supported errors from the backend (`maxErrors`)  is reached, the system changes to `OPEN` and no further connections are sent to the backend.
+The system will stay in `OPEN` state for N seconds ( the `timeout`).
-- System changes to `HALF-OPEN` and allows 1 connection to pass.
-- If the connection succeeded change to `CLOSED`, everything back to normal.
-If it failed switch to `OPEN` again.
+- `HALF-OPEN`: After the timeout, it changes to this state and allows one connection to pass.
+If the connection succeeds the state changes to `CLOSED` and the backend is considered to be healthy again.
+But if it fails, it switches back to `OPEN` for another timeout.

 # Configuring a circuit breaker